Perturbing Isoradial Triangulations: Reminders: the stress-energy tensor in QFT and the central charge in 2D CFT

 with stress-energy tensor

-In two dimensional flat space, using complex coordinates, $\Delta_g= -4\,\partial \bar\partial$.
+In two-dimensional flat space, using complex coordinates, $\Delta_g= -4\,\partial \bar\partial$.
 The action and the components of the stress-energy tensor are

-The last identity shows that 2d free boson is indeed conformally invariant.
+The last identity shows that the two-dimensional free boson is indeed conformally invariant.
 The partition function for the boson is related to the determinant of $\Delta_g$ by the functional integral

-with $``\det"$ the properly defined functional determinant (taking into account the normalization problems and the treatement of the zero mode).
+with $\det(\Delta)$ the properly defined functional determinant of $\Delta$, taking into account renormalization and the zero mode.

 Formally $\det (\Delta_g)=\Zboson^{-2}$ is the partition function of the ``$n=\!-2$ components'' free boson CFT, with $c=-2$.
-Equivalently, a standard trick is to write $\det (\Delta_g)$ as the partition function of a theory for a \emph{scalar complex Grassmann field} (a spin zero field obeying Fermi-Dirac statistics) described by a pair of conjugate Grassmann (anti-commuting) fields $(\Phi,\bar\Phi)$, where the $\Phi(x)$'s and $\bar\Phi(x)$'s are the generators of an infinite dimensional Grassmann (or exterior) algebra.
-The partition function $\Zdelta$ is given by the Berezin functional integral (see e.g. \cite{francesco1997conformal}, \cite{QFandSforM1999} and more seriously \cite{Berezin1966}) written (using the Berezin integration rules)
+Equivalently, a standard trick is to write $\det (\Delta_g)$ as the partition function of a theory for a \emph{scalar complex Grassmann field}: A spin zero field obeying Fermi-Dirac statistics, described by a pair of conjugate Grassmann (anti-commuting) fields $(\Phi,\bar\Phi)$, where the $\Phi(x)$'s and $\bar\Phi(x)$'s are the generators of an infinite dimensional Grassmann (or exterior) algebra.
+The partition function $\Zdelta$ is given by {a} Berezin functional integral (see e.g. \cite{francesco1997conformal}, \cite{QFandSforM1999} and the original reference \cite{Berezin1966}).
+It reads, using the Berezin integration notation

 with the action $\Sdelta$ (here a degree 2 element of the Grassmann algebra) which is simply the Grassmann version of the action for a complex bosonic scalar field